Client (asyncio)

 Connect to the WebSocket server at uri.

-Awaiting connect() yields a WebSocketClientProtocol which can then be used to send and receive messages.
+This coroutine returns a ClientConnection instance, which you can use to send and receive messages.

-connect() can be used as a asynchronous context manager:
+connect() may be used as an asynchronous context manager:

 ...